How to Edit Your Grid

 1. Tap the Grid type in the Precision menu or open the Settings menu in the status bar.

-2. Tap the Grid option you'd like to customize - a lining will appear around the icon to show it's the selected option, then tap it again or tap "Edit Grid" in the upper right corner of the menu to open the Grid Editor.
+2. Tap the Grid option you'd like to customize.
+A lining will appear around the icon to show it's the selected option.
+Tap it again or tap "Edit Grid" in the upper right corner of the menu to open the Grid Editor.

 3. The Grid Editor will open with multiple customization options.
 For example, Graph has several presets to choose from: a plain Square Grid, a 1/10 Grid, a 1/4 Grid, and a Custom option.
 Choose your preset type.